vimc/montagu/Deploy.md

 legacy, restore from backup.

 * "Empty" just means doing nothing.
-* "Minimal" and "Test data" can just be SQL files, either stored directly in the deployment repository, alongside the deployment script, or obtained from TeamCity build artefacts.
+* "Minimal" is just be SQL files, stored directly in the deployment repository, alongside the deployment script
-* "Legacy" - I'm not sure what the state of the art on this is.
 * Back up.
 A backup might just be another SQL file, or it might be a more efficient file format.
 We haven't figured out our backup mechanism yet, so it's hard to be sure how we'd fetch this.